popovic-lab/nb-control/README.md

 # Use with VSCode

 Open a new workspace and the folder `nb-control/`.
-Then open the file `narrow_band_system_script.py`.
+Then open the file `scripts/narrow_band_system_script.py`.

 The script should be configured in the `MeasParameters` dictionary and the `Phantom details - Reinforcing values` sections.

 The script should be manually edited after each mesurement, by uncommenting the appropriate lines and commenting (with a `#`) the other lines in the calibration rounds and actual measurements lines.
+On VSCode for Windows, keyboard shortcut for commenting in Python is `CTRL + /`.

 Before running the script, the USB hub should be connected between computer and narrowband system.
 The latter also needs to be powered on (**ATTENTION** to the voltages!).